Almost Optimal Batch-Regret Tradeoff for Batch Linear Contextual Bandits: Introduction

-We complement our Theorem~\ref{thm:main} with the following lower bound. \begin{theorem} Fix any $K\geq 2$, $T\geq d$, and any batch number $M \geq 1$.
-For any learning algorithm with batch complexity $M$, there exists a linear contextual bandit problem instance with dimension $d$ and $K$ arms, such that the expected regret $R_{T}$ is at least
+While the two-phase regret curve in Theorem~\ref{thm:main} may seem completely due to technicality, it surprisingly turns out to be exactly optimal.
+In Section~\ref{sec:low}, we complement Theorem~\ref{thm:main} with the following lower bound. \begin{theorem} Fix any $K\geq 2$, $T\geq d$, and any batch number $M \geq 1$.
+For any learning algorithm with batch complexity $M$ in the context-blind setting, there exists a linear contextual bandit problem instance with dimension $d$ and $K$ arms, such that the expected regret $R_{T}$ is at least

 \end{theorem}